-As a general rule, at least one-third of Directors shall be Outside Directors.
+Under the articles of incorporation, the number of Directors shall not exceed 15, and of these, as a general rule, at least one-third of Directors shall be Outside Directors.
 In order to ensure the effectiveness of the Board of Directors, it shall be comprised in a way balancing diversity and an appropriate size.
 Directors shall be appointed for a term of office of 1 year.
 Directors may be re-appointed.
 As of the date of submission of this report, the Board of Directors of the Company consists of 15 Directors, including 7 Outside Directors (including 2 female Outside Directors).

 We intend to fully utilize the insight of Outside Directors and Outside Audit & Supervisory Board Members when considering and formulating management strategies aimed at achieving sustainable growth for the company and increasing corporate value over the medium to long term.
-To this end, the Board of Directors discusses management issues and the management environment, which are called "Discussions on Corporate Strategy."
-The discussion topics are chosen through a survey of Directors and Audit & Supervisory Board Members or from those which came up in "independent Directors/Audit & Supervisory Board Members' meetings."
-In fiscal year 2022, discussions were held on the following topics, and we will continue these discussions in fiscal year 2023.
+To this end, the Board of Directors will discuss management issues and the management environment, which are called "Discussions on Corporate Strategy."
+The discussion topics will be chosen through a survey of Directors and Audit & Supervisory Board Members and from those which came up in "independent Directors/Audit & Supervisory Board Members' meetings."
+In fiscal year 2023, in accordance with the above, and based on laws and regulations, the Articles of Incorporation, and the Rules of the Board of Directors, the Board of Directors, as well as held "Discussions on Corporate Strategy" on the following themes.

-- · Direction of the Group's formulation of strategies for the next medium-term business plan - The Group's domestic non-life insurance business strategy - The Group human resources strategy - The Group's cybersecurity - Exchanging opinions with the presidents of overseas Group companies
+- What the Board of Directors should be - The Group's next medium-term business plan - The Group's Asian non-life insurance business strategy - Exchanging opinions with the presidents of overseas Group companies